bjarturfs/reference-tictactoe/self-assessment.md

 ## Scripts

-- buildtest.sh - runs npm installs, builds the app, build Docker image and push it to Dockerhub.
+- buildtest.sh - runs npm installs, builds the app, runs the unit tests, builds the Docker image and pushes it to Dockerhub.

 - deploy.sh - stops old deploy, runs docker compose up on the AWS